Tucker Carlson draws backlash after saying 17-year-old Kenosha shooting suspect "maintain[ed] order when no one else would"

 Grayscale, a digital currency management company, said in a tweet Thursday: "It came to our attention that one of our ads erroneously ran during a TV program last night that is absolutely not aligned with our values or what we stand for.
 We're investigating how this aired outside of our media buyer's guidelines to ensure this does not happen again."

 It is unclear if the program they were referring to was "Tucker Carlson Tonight."
-CBS News has reached out Gabi Insurance, Grayscale to other companies that advertise during the show for more information.
+CBS News has reached out to those and other companies that advertise during the show for more information.

+A spokesperson from SurePayroll told CBS News, "As of this morning, we have halted our remnant bidding [for open commercial time] during the Tucker Carlson timeslot as we continue to evaluate our advertising strategy."

+"We support different points of view and encourage open dialogue," SurePayroll also said.
+"We do not support commentary that condones or encourages violence of any kind.
+We are actively working to ensure that our ad placements align to our mission and the values that we live every day."

 On his show Wednesday, Carlson played a clip of the gunman firing at protesters, saying a court will decide whether he was acting in self defense.
 "We do know why it all happened though," he continued.
 "Kenosha has devolved into anarchy because the authorities in charge of the city abandoned it.
 People in charge, from the governor of Wisconsin on down, refused to enforce the law.
 They stood back and watched Kenosha burn."